Joseph Slepian

 was an American electrical engineer known for his contributions to the developments of electrical apparatus and theory.

 Born in Boston, MA of Russian immigrants, he studied mathematics at Harvard University, from which he was awarded a B.Sc.
-(1911), a M.Sc.
+(1911), an M.Sc.
 (1912) and Ph.D. on the thesis On the Functions of a Complex Variable Defined by an Ordinary Differential Equation of the First Order and First Degree advised by George Birkhoff (1913).
 Meanwhile, he also worked at Boston Elevated Railway.

 After his Ph.D., he became Sheldon fellow at University of Göttingen in Germany, was at University of Sorbonne in Paris, before becoming instructor of mathematics at Cornell University (1915).